 22And they were deeply grieved, and each one began to say to him, “Surely I am not the one, Lord?”

-23And he answered and said, “The one who dipped his hand in the dish with me, this one will betray me.
+23And he answered and said, “The one who dipped his hand in the bowl with me, this one will betray me.

-24The Son of Man is to go just as it is written about him, but how terrible it will be for that man by whom the Son of Man is betrayed!
-It had been good for that man if he had not been born.”
+24The Son of Man will go to die just as it is written about him, but how terrible it will be for that man by whom the Son of Man is betrayed!
+It would have been better for that man if he had not been born.”

 25And Judas, the one betraying him, answered and said, “Surely I am not the one, Rabbi?”
 He said to him, “You yourself have said it.”

-26And as they were eating, Jesus took bread, and having blessed it, he broke it, and giving it to the disciples, said, “Take, eat.
+26And while they were eating, Jesus took bread, and when he had blessed it, he broke it and gave it to the disciples and said, “Take, eat.
 This is my body.”

 27And having taken a cup, and having given thanks, he gave it to them, saying, “Drink from it, all of you.